 - Make sure they are protected, and that their claim can withstand the scrutiny of HMRC.

 Beyond these specific scenarios, ForrestBrown will provide high-level insights around structuring your entire portfolio.
-This can include how to maximise R&D tax credit claims under both the SME and RDEC schemes.
+This can include how best to claim R&D tax credits under both the SME and RDEC incentives.

 We are highly experienced at strategically advising investors around R&D tax credits and their wider tax position.
-Our overall knowledge of tax efficient strategies means that we can provide insights around maximising R&D tax relief claims.
-We will consider the impact of a company’s number of employees and financial year-end when it comes to maximising R&D claims.
+Our overall knowledge of tax efficient strategies means that we can provide powerful insights.
+We will consider the impact of a company’s number of employees and financial year-end when it comes to maximising the impact of your R&D claims.